 For Shipments containing the following items of extraordinary value the Declared Value for Carriage is also limited and depends on the contents and destination of the Shipment:

-- Antiques or collectable items, or any commodity that exhibits the style or fashion of a past era and whose history, age or rarity contributes to its value.
+- Antiques or collectible items, or any commodity that exhibits the style or fashion of a past era and whose history, age or rarity contributes to its value.
 These items include but are not limited to, furniture, tableware, porcelains, ceramics and glassware.
-Collectable items may be contemporaneous or relating to a past era.
+Collectible items may be contemporaneous or related to a past era.